HyraXuna/JET_Model/README.md

 the different pages of the App:

-* The prediction with image loading
+* The prediction with image loading.
+A global prediction for the entire wheel and the different prediction for each boxes cut in the principal image

 * The overview of the project

-* The dataset presentation with some other information
+* The dataset presentation with some other informations

-* The models presentation and performances, Baseline & Final one
+* The model presentation and performances, Baseline & Final one

 ## Authors